 One of the treasures of the Episcopal Church is the Book of Common Prayer, first written in 1549 in England and subject to many later revisions, the latest of which was published in 1979 in the United States.
 In it you will find the order of our many services: Morning Prayer, Noon Day Prayer, Evening Prayer, and Holy Eucharist.
 There are services for Ordination, Baptism, Confirmation, Marriage, and Funerals.
 You will also find the Psalms, the Catechism (a summary of the faith) of the Episcopal Church, and many, many, many prayers for particular situations in our lives.
 The Book of Common Prayer is a treasure trove of prayer and worship.

 What’s the demographic of this community?

-We have babies and grandmas and everything in between.
+We have babies, grandmas, and everything in between.
 We are old and young, rich and poor, democrat and republican, gay and straight, sinners and saints who all come together to form a community of faith through the unifying peace of Jesus Christ.
 We don’t always agree with one another on every issue, but we agree to love one another and care well for one another even when we disagree.
-We currently have about 45 families, and if everyone attended worship at the same time we would be about 110.
-(Whoa!)
+We currently have about 45 families, and if everyone attended worship at the same time we would be about 110!
 No matter how different you think you might be, we think you will find a place among us and we will do our best to welcome you here.